xmha97/PortableApps/AnkiPortable/App/Readme.txt

-This directory contains files used by the portable app.
-They should generally not be accessed directly by users.
+This directory contains files used by the portable app and should generally not be accessed directly by users except in specific instances of using plugins or other documented additions to a given app.

-User data or settings should not be stored within the App directory or its sub-directories.
-Any data stored here will likely be deleted on upgrades.
+User files, data, or settings should not be stored within the App directory or its subdirectories.
+Any data stored within the App directory structure will likely be deleted on upgrades.